Highlighting the Past

 Oral Histories Click to Open

-Oral histories (OH) documenting the life and career of flag rank naval officers, WAVES, Navy wives and civilians who made important contributions to the Navy are housed in the Naval Historical Collection.
-There are over 500 oral history interviews treating a variety of twentieth century naval warfare topics conducted by the staff of the Naval Historical Collection, the Naval Institute Oral History program, and the Columbia University Oral History Office.
+Oral histories documenting the life and career of flag rank naval officers, WAVES, Navy wives and civilians who made important contributions to the Navy are housed in the NWC Archives.
+There are over 500 oral history interviews treating a variety of twentieth century naval warfare topics conducted by NWC staff, the Naval Institute Oral History program, and the Columbia University Oral History Office.

 Special Collections Click to Open